mazwat/mazwat.github.io/optimisation-lm.md

 -   How ordering the execution of your code and using **caching** can ensure memory improvements.
 -   How **Garbage Collection** works in Unity
 -   How using culling. **Object pooling** and **LOD** can make the visual elements of a game run more efficiently
--   I have also highlighted how Unity’s profiler can be used to manage and optimise your applications
+-   I have also highlighted how **Unity’s profiler** can be used to manage and optimise your applications

+## Further Reading

 ## Video Lecture

 <iframe width="100%" height="370" src="https://web.microsoftstream.com/embed/video/f40015bb-d506-4ffc-9a7a-8e90069ffdae?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1OTExODg0MCw4ODY0MzIzNTUsMzY2Mz
-YyODA3LDE1NTY1NTAzMjQsMjI1MzMyNzk4LC0xODQ2NTg2OTE1
-LDE1MTEzNjEyODMsMTA4MTA4NTkyMV19
+eyJoaXN0b3J5IjpbLTE5NTU5MDM1MTIsODg2NDMyMzU1LDM2Nj
+M2MjgwNywxNTU2NTUwMzI0LDIyNTMzMjc5OCwtMTg0NjU4Njkx
+NSwxNTExMzYxMjgzLDEwODEwODU5MjFdfQ==
 -->